p2panda/p2panda/p2panda-rs/src/test_utils/README.md

 <br />

-`test_utils` provides tools for [p2panda](https://github.com/p2panda/p2panda) which can be used for testing in Rust and the generation of test data (currently used to validate JSON RPC requests in `p2panda-js`).
+`test_utils` provides tools for [p2panda](https://github.com/p2panda/p2panda) which can be used for testing in Rust and the generation of test data.

 ## Features